-- A high yield securities investment bonds ETF ("high yield bond ETF") invests in high yield bonds and entails the following risks:
+- A non-investment-grade bond ETF invests in non-investment-grade bonds and entails the following risks:

-- A high yield bond ETF mainly invests in high yield bonds.
-Since the credit rating of high yield bonds fails to reach investment level, or such bonds are not subject to credit rating, the risk of the bond issuer being in breach of contract and not paying the principal or interest or becoming bankrupt may be incurred.
+- A non-investment-grade bond ETF mainly invests in non-investment-grade bonds.
+Since the credit rating of non-investment-grade bonds fails to reach investment level, or such bonds are not subject to credit rating, the risk of the bond issuer being in breach of contract and not paying the principal or interest or becoming bankrupt may be incurred.

 - The prices of bonds are easily affected by changes in rates and may drop upon an increase in rates, thereby affecting the net asset worth of the ETF.

-- Interest on the beneficial certificates of a high yield bond ETF may be paid out of the proceeds or principal of the fund.
+- Interest on the beneficial certificates of a non-investment-grade bond ETF may be paid out of the proceeds or principal of the fund.
 Any payment out of the principal may result in a reduced net asset worth of the ETF.

-- Customers may be exposed to the risk of a decline in liquidity as caused by inactive market transactions preventing the sale at a reasonable price within a short time of the bonds in which a high yield bond ETF invests.
+- Customers may be exposed to the risk of a decline in liquidity as caused by inactive market transactions preventing the sale at a reasonable price within a short time of the bonds in which a non-investment-grade bond ETF invests.

-- In respect of objects in which a high yield bond ETF invests, customers may encounter special risks such as foreign exchange restrictions, substantial changes in exchange rates etc. due to relative political or economic instability in a country or region.
+- In respect of objects in which a non-investment-grade bond ETF invests, customers may encounter special risks such as foreign exchange restrictions, substantial changes in exchange rates etc. due to relative political or economic instability in a country or region.

-To protect its rights and interests, the customer should be informed of the above risks being disclosed that are involved in the trading of beneficial certificates as well as the following matters if it is to create and redeem beneficial certificates of the leveraged and inverse, foreign-currency or futures ETF by cash:
+To protect its rights and interests, the customer should be informed of the above risks being disclosed that are involved in the trading of each type of ETF beneficial certificates as well as the following matters if it is to subscribe and buy back beneficial certificates of the leveraged and inverse, foreign-currency or futures ETF by cash:

 This Risk Disclosure Statement is brief and concise without providing a comprehensive list of all investment risks and factors that may affect market performance.
 Before making an investment, the customer should not only carefully review this Risk Disclosure Statement but also deliberate on other factors that may cause an impact, and make a thorough risk assessment, to avoid insufferable losses from trading.

-I hereby represent that I have received and read this Risk Disclosure Statement and also been provided with explanations by a representative sent by you before engaging in the trading or creation / redemption of the aforementioned ETF beneficial certificates; that I fully understand the above matters and risks of trading in the ETF beneficial certificates and further understand under certain circumstances calculations of net value may not be updated timely and discounts and premiums may occur in respect of the trading price; and that I undertake to be solely responsible for the investment risks.
+I hereby represent that I have received and read this Risk Disclosure Statement and also been provided with explanations by a representative sent by you before engaging in the trading or subscription and buyback of the aforementioned ETF beneficial certificates; that I fully understand the above matters and risks of trading in the ETF beneficial certificates and further understand under certain circumstances calculations of net value may not be updated timely and discounts and premiums may occur in respect of the trading price; and that I undertake to be solely responsible for the investment risks.

 ________ Securities Co., Ltd.